MaximeRobeyns/SPItorch/README.md

 make install
 ```

-If you want to run the tutorial, you will need the tutorial datasets.
-These are
+If you want to run the tutorial notebooks, you will need the tutorial datasets.
-hosted on GitHub using [Git Large Object Storage](https://git-lfs.github.com/)
+These are hosted on GitHub using [Git Large Object
-(LFS).
-To download it, you will need to install `git lfs`.
-You can find the
+Storage](https://git-lfs.github.com/) (LFS).
+To download it, you will need to
-latest release on the [release](https://github.com/git-lfs/git-lfs/releases)
+install `git lfs`.
+You can find the latest release on the
-page.
-Here is an example installation, using Linux:
+[release](https://github.com/git-lfs/git-lfs/releases) page.
+Here is an example
+installation, using Linux:

 ``` bash
 cd /tmp